Top Seller

 Japan is packed with all types of accommodation for every traveller and budget.

 Hostels: Affordable accommodations shared with other travellers.
-Ideal for solo travellers looking to socialize and meet other people.
+Perfect for solo travellers looking to socialize and meet other people.

-Capsule hotels: No-frills, budget-friendly places to sleep with shared bathrooms and showers.
+Capsule hotels: Budget-friendly places to sleep with shared bathrooms and showers.

 Perfect for solo travellers just looking for a private place to sleep at the end of the night.
 (Just make sure you’re not claustrophobic.)